freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Enable screen saver` field has been removed from :menuselection:`System --> Advanced`.

+* The :guilabel:`Enable automatic upload of kernel crash dumps and daily telemetry` checkbox has been removed from :menuselection:`System --> Advanced`.

 * :guilabel:`Alerts` has been added to :guilabel:`System` and can be used to list the available alert conditions and to configure the notification frequency on a per-alert basis.